Included in Puppet Enterprise 2016.2. A newer version is available; see the version menu above for details.

 puppet apply command processes the node’s own reports.

-In both configurations, report processor plugins handle recieved reports.
+In both configurations, report processor plugins handle received reports.
 If you enable multiple report processors, Puppet runs all of them for each report.

 Each processor typically does one of two things with the report: